LV2 LiteView2

 LiteView2

-Hosts supported "in Access desktop databases"Microsoft Support All COM hosts: Excel, Access, Word, Outlook, PowerPoint, Visio, Project, VB6, .NET, C++, Delphi, Python, PowerShell, AutoIt
+Hosts supported "Use the Edge Browser Control to specify a URL and show web pages on a form."
+Applies to: Access for Microsoft 365, Access 2024.Microsoft Support All COM hosts: Excel, Access, Word, Outlook, PowerPoint, Visio, Project, VB6, .NET, C++, Delphi, Python, PowerShell, AutoIt

 VBA methods exposed Navigate, Refresh, ExecuteJavascript, RetrieveJavascriptValue — 4 documented methods 270+ methods across 8 interfaces (ILiteView2Ctrl, IBrowserPool, ILV2Json, and more)